-SABESP - NOTICE TO THE MARKET
+Sabesp - Notice To the Market

-SÃO PAULO, July 29, 2019 /PRNewswire/ -- Companhia de Saneamento Básico do Estado de São Paulo – Sabesp ("Company" or "Sabesp"), in continuity to the Notice to the Market released on July 17, 2019 regarding the Public Consultation No. 09/2019, which aims to obtain contributions on the methodology and general criteria for updating the Regulatory Asset Base for Sabesp's 3rd Ordinary Tariff Revision (OTR), hereby announces to its shareholders and the market in general that it has requested on this date to the São Paulo State Energy and Sanitation Regulatory Agency (ARSESP - Agência Reguladora de Saneamento e Energia do Estado de São Paulo) the following: (i) an extension of the deadline period, from August 5 to October 16, 2019, so that Sabesp and other interested parties can submit their contributions, as set forth in the regulation of said public consultation; and (ii) the anticipation of the disclosure of the 3rd Ordinary Tariff Revision Agenda.
+SÃO PAULO, Aug.
+1, 2019 /PRNewswire/ -- Companhia de Saneamento Básico do Estado de São Paulo – Sabesp ("Company" or "Sabesp"), in continuity to: (i) the Notice to the Market released on July 17, 2019 regarding the Public Consultation Nº 09/2019, which aims to obtain contributions on the methodology and general criteria for updating the Regulatory Asset Base of Sabesp's 3rd Ordinary Tariff Revision; and (ii) the Notice to the Market released on July 29, 2019 in which the Company requested an extended deadline period for Sabesp and other interested parties to submit their contributions to the public consultation, hereby announces to its shareholders and the market in general that on this date the São Paulo State Energy and Sanitation Regulatory Agency (ARSESP - Agência Reguladora de Saneamento e Energia do Estado de São Paulo), in response to the request received from Sabesp, granted an extension period of 50 days for submitting contributions to the Public Consultation Nº 09/2019, in order to meet the conclusion deadline of the Regulatory Agenda.

-The requested extension should not compromise the activities schedule and deadlines of the 3rd Ordinary Tariff Revision, which should be completed by April 2021.
+According to the Notice, all interested parties may submit their contributions until September 24, 2019 and the remaining provisions of the Regulation to the Public Consultation Nº 09/2019 are preserved.

 IR Contacts: